Practical algorithms for Hierarchical overlap graphs: Applications to String Problems

-We considered various variants of the APSP problem which were recently studied in~\cite{DBLP:conf/cpm/LoukidesPTZ23} giving state of the art theoretical algorithms.
-However, most of these algorithms required complex black-box algorithms/data structures for its implementation.
-We then formulated simple solutions for the same problems using HOG (see~\Cref{apn:apps}).
-Despite failing to match the state-of-the-art algorithms~\cite{DBLP:conf/cpm/LoukidesPTZ23} theoretically by a large margin, our algoirhtms performed well in practice (see \Cref{tab:realQueriesItalian}).
-In summary, to answer different queries ranging our algorithms required $0.01-100$ milliseconds for a data set having around a billion characters.
+We consider variants of the All Pairs Suffix Prefix problem (APSP) which were recently studied in~\cite{DBLP:conf/cpm/LoukidesPTZ23}, giving state-of-the-art theoretical algorithms.
+However, they require complex black-box algorithms/data structures for their implementation, making them impractical for use in practice.
+We thus formulate simple solutions for the studied problems using HOG $\cal H$.

+Given a dictionary $P$ of $k$ strings $\{p_1, p_2, \cdots, p_k\}$ of total length $n$.
+We assume the strings in $P$ are lexicographically sorted; else, we sort them in $O(||P||)$ using ACT $\cal A$.
+We compute $\cal H$ and build the following data structure defined on each node $v\in \cal H$ \BlankLine $SubTreeMinMax[v]:$ Minimum and Maximum index of strings in $P$ with prefix $v$ \BlankLine Since the strings in $P$ are lexicographically sorted, each internal node in $x\in \cal H$ has a range of indices $[min,max]$ such that $\{p_{min},\cdots,p_{max}\}$ have $x$ as its prefix.
+Note that these strings are the leaves of the subtree rooted at $x$ in $\cal A$ or $\cal H$.
+Also, note that the root ($\epsilon$ or empty string) has this range $[1,n]$ having all the leaves.
+We can preprocess $\cal H$ to compute and store these ranges for all the internal nodes in linear time using linear space.